 Do you know what it will cost you to live after you stop working?
 If you don’t know, you probably want to find out.
 It’s a crucial number.
 In fact, you can’t have a secure retirement unless you have a handle on this information Pilgrim.

 Of course the problem is that retirement is a long-term proposition.
+You’ll have to survive in an economic climate you can’t be certain of.
 And it’s impossible to precisely know what it will cost you to live with 100% certainty.
 That seems like an impossible conundrum.
 Is there a solution?
 You better believe it baby.
 All you have to do is take three steps:

 - Accurately track what it costs you to live today.